laromicas/datero/README.md

 ```
 -->

-Download a release and install requirements (recommended to use a virtual environment)
+Download the code and install requirements (recommended to use a virtual environment)
 ```bash
 pip install -r requirements.txt
 ```